 by Mike Ratliff

-So then, brothers, stand firm and hold to the traditions that you were taught by us, either by our spoken word or by our letter.
-(2 Thessalonians 2:15 ESV)
+15 So then, brethren, stand firm and hold to the traditions which you were taught, whether by word of mouth or by letter from us.
+2 Thessalonians 2:15 (NASB)

 I deeply desire the ingathering of the saints to the Lord.
 I pray that you do so as well.
 This is a joyous thing, however, the Thessalonians were grieving because someone had told them in some way that the Day of the Lord was upon them, but they had missed this ingathering of the saints for whatever reason.
 Paul is seeking to assuage their grief.
 How does he do it?
 He gives them the correct sequence of events, showing them that the Day of the Lord could not have possibly come already because other events that must precede it have not occurred.
-The first of these events is ‘the rebellion.’
+The first of these events is ‘the apostasy.’
 What is this?
-The Greek word translated here as ‘the rebellion’ or ‘the standing off’ is αποστασια.
-We get our English word ‘apostasy’ from this word.
+The Greek word translated here as ‘the apostasy’ or ‘the standing off’ is ἀποστασία (apostasia).
 This describes a deliberate abandonment of a formerly professed position, allegiance, or commitment.
 The context here must refer to a ‘religious defection’ of some sort.
 Also, the grammar clearly shows us that Paul is not referring to a general apostasy that we have been concerned about for some time in the visible church.
 No, this is some sort of specific rebellion or event.
 In other words, this is ‘The Apostasy’ that marks the beginning of the Day of the Lord.
 What triggers it?

-Do you not remember that when I was still with you I told you these things?
-And you know what is restraining him now so that he may be revealed in his time.
-For the mystery of lawlessness is already at work.
-Only he who now restrains it will do so until he is out of the way.
-And then the lawless one will be revealed, whom the Lord Jesus will kill with the breath of his mouth and bring to nothing by the appearance of his coming.
-The coming of the lawless one is by the activity of Satan with all power and false signs and wonders, and with all wicked deception for those who are perishing, because they refused to love the truth and so be saved.
-Therefore God sends them a strong delusion, so that they may believe what is false, in order that all may be condemned who did not believe the truth but had pleasure in unrighteousness.
-(2 Thessalonians 2:5-12 ESV)
+5 Do you not remember that while I was still with you, I was telling you these things?
+6 And you know what restrains him now, so that in his time he will be revealed.
+7 For the mystery of lawlessness is already at work; only he who now restrains will do so until he is taken out of the way.
+8 Then that lawless one will be revealed whom the Lord will slay with the breath of His mouth and bring to an end by the appearance of His coming; 9 that is, the one whose coming is in accord with the activity of Satan, with all power and signs and false wonders, 10 and with all the deception of wickedness for those who perish, because they did not receive the love of the truth so as to be saved.
+11 For this reason God will send upon them a deluding influence so that they will believe what is false, 12 in order that they all may be judged who did not believe the truth, but took pleasure in wickedness.
+2 Thessalonians 2:5-12 (NASB)

 What are we to do my brethren?

-But we ought always to give thanks to God for you, brothers beloved by the Lord, because God chose you as the firstfruits to be saved, through sanctification by the Spirit and belief in the truth.
-To this he called you through our gospel, so that you may obtain the glory of our Lord Jesus Christ.
-So then, brothers, stand firm and hold to the traditions that you were taught by us, either by our spoken word or by our letter.
-Now may our Lord Jesus Christ himself, and God our Father, who loved us and gave us eternal comfort and good hope through grace, comfort your hearts and establish them in every good work and word.
-(2 Thessalonians 2:13-17 ESV)
+13 But we should always give thanks to God for you, brethren beloved by the Lord, because God has chosen you from the beginning for salvation through sanctification by the Spirit and faith in the truth.
+14 It was for this He called you through our gospel, that you may gain the glory of our Lord Jesus Christ.
+15 So then, brethren, stand firm and hold to the traditions which you were taught, whether by word of mouth or by letter from us.

 First, we are in Christ because of the good work of God to save us.
 We are His firstfruits to be saved, through sanctification by the Spirit.
 Because of this, we have believed the truth unlike those who are condemned who refused to believe it.
 We were called through the Gospel.
 In light of this and by His grace we are to ‘stand firm’ as we ‘hold to the traditions’ which have been taught to us through the Word of God.
 The words ‘stand firm’ is the Greek word στηκετε.
 It means ‘to persevere,’ however, this verb is in present tense, imperative mood, and active voice.
 This is a command to remain faithful continuously at all times.
 The word ‘hold to’ is one Greek word, κρατειτε.
 It describes the action of holding fast to something and here it is also in present tense, imperative mood, and active voice.
 Therefore, as we stand firm in our faith, we will also hold fast to the truth and traditions (παραδοσεις) that we have been taught.
 In other words, we do not look for new revelation like those seeking their ‘new messiah’ or ‘avatar’ that will bring unity and peace.
 Oh yes, when our Lord does return, he will change everything, but in between that and now comes the Day of the Lord and it is a time of darkness and deception.
 We are to hold to the great truths given to us in God’s Word.
 In place of agitation and change, we remain strong as we firmly stand on the Rock.
 Those who remain faithful are saved while those who fall away into following the man of lawlessness are deceived and condemned.